Rebirth Era (Post-“Superman Reborn”) Chronology

 –REFERENCE: In The Green Lantern #4-5, The Green Lantern: Blackstars #2, Robin Vol. 3 2021 Annual, Knight Terrors: The Flash #1, Green Arrow Vol. 7 #5, and Superman Vol. 6 #13—originally told in “THE FINAL NIGHT.”
 A baby Sun-Eater (Starbreaker’s alien species) arrives in the Milky Way Galaxy, threatening all life on Earth.
 While adult Sun-Eaters appear as regular humanoids (à la Starbreaker), larval Sun-Eaters are massive amorphous Black Holes capable of devouring entire stars whole.
 (The Green Lantern #4 reveals that Sun-Eaters return to their massive living-Black Hole forms when they reach geriatric age as well.
 Thus the life cycle of a Sun-Eater starts out as giant baby star-devouring cloud, then regular-size humanoid, and then a return to giant baby star-devouring cloud.
 Fun!
 This particular second-cycle infant Sun-Eater is Starbreaker’s mother.)
 She immediately engulfs the sun, causing the Earth to plummet into a darkness that the news outlets label “The Final Night.”
 As riots begin all over the panicked planet, the superhero community—including relative newcomer Alpha Centurion—buckles down to maintain order.
 Lex Luthor, recently married to Contessa Erica Alexandra Del Portenza, revamps his public image by aiding the superheroes.
 While the Bat-Family protects Gotham, Batman and a drained Superman bust Vandal Savage in Paris.
 Batman also busts a rampaging Man-Bat.
 Hal Jordan uses the power of Parallax to resurrect Oliver Queen and single-handedly destroy the Sun-Eater, thus saving the Earth, but at the cost of his own life.
 Having gone over a week straight without sunlight, Superman briefly loses his powers, but they soon return.
 A funeral is held for Hal.
 Note that there are now two Green Arrows, Oliver Queen and his son Connor Hawke.

 –REFERENCE: In Flash Vol. 5 #21, Justice League Vol. 3 #39, Green Arrow Vol. 6 #31, Adventures of the Super Sons #1, Legion of Super-Heroes Vol. 8 #5, and DC All In Special #1—originally told in JLA #1-4 (“NEW WORLD ORDER”).
 The Justice League, JL Task Force, and Extreme Justice all disband.
 In their place, the main JL reforms with a new stronger “Big Guns” lineup—Batman, Superman, Wonder Woman, Martian Manhunter, Green Lantern Kyle Rayner, Flash Wally West, Aquaman (who has a temporary prosthetic harpoon hand, having recently lost his hand in battle), and Metamorpho.
 The first threat the new “Big Guns” JL deals with is the White Martian group known as The Hyperclan (Armek, Protex, Primaid, ZüM, A-Mortal, Fluxus, Tronix, and Zenturion).
 The Hyperclan destroys the JL Satellite and kills Metamorpho, but are eventually defeated.
-(As usual, all the JL trophies are saved.)
+(As usual, all the JL trophies are saved thanks to automatic phase-shift technology.)
 After defeating the Hyperclan, the JL keeps the robotic head of Armek, along with the costumes of Protex, Primaid, and ZüM.
 All of these items will eventually wind up in yet another new JL Trophy Room.
 In fact, following the defeat of the Hyperclan, the new JL constructs a massive HQ on the Moon known as The Watchtower, complete with all the amenities, including a trophy room.
 A funeral is held for Metamorpho.

 –REFERENCE: In Wonder Woman #793.
 Batman gets to know the Watchtower intimately, studying blueprints and schematics.
 He also familiarizes himself with emergency protocol, alert signals, tech, and various hidden compartments.